Gravel riding is about solace and scenery and a complete lack of traffic. Take the alternative route between these two iconic cities.

 The quiet town of Santa Coloma de Farniers will provide the perfect rest stop, ahead of the big day tomorrow.

-Definitely the Queen Stage of the trip, with two big climbs.
-The first takes us up to Les Guilleries, with an average gradient of 10%.
-Then there’s a fantastic descent down to Pantà de Susqueda and the start of the second big climb.
+Definitely the Queen Stage of the trip.
+Well start off easy up to the Pantà de Susqueda and the start of the second big climb.
 The first section is gentle and paved, before switching to tricky gravel.

 Don’t miss the amazing views of the lake and the mountains, as we climb to the cliff-top hotel.